LedgerWorks/lworks-client/README.md

 To learn more about these services, see [LWorks Docs](https://docs.lworks.io).

 The client  uses `node-fetch` with automatic retry logic provided by `async-retry` and custom authentication handling.
-By default, this library will provide anonymous usage data back to LedgerWorks.

 Support and questions should be directed to [our discord](https://discord.gg/Rph3nbEEFA).